InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 Windows OS is too unstable and too insecure to use in crypto.
 In Windows you can only use hardware wallets with cold storage.

-But if you are private keys are online it doesn't matter if you are in Windows, Linux, MacOS, BSD or any other OS.
+But if you have your private keys online, it doesn't matter if you are in Windows, Linux, MacOS, BSD or any other OS.
 It's always a chance of anyone grab you private keys from the internet.

 But if you are using a cold storage solution in a hardware wallet like TREZOR even if someone steal your TREZOR, you are safe.
 Just read the following links how to improve your safety in a TREZOR wallet